andrew-pengyu/Awsome_MedSeg/README.md

 # Awsome_MedSeg
-A Comprehensive Survey of Medical Image Segmentation: Challenges, Benchmarks, and Beyond
+A Comprehensive Survey of Medical Image Segmentation for Soft Computing: Challenges, Benchmarks, and Beyond

 ## Contents